Virginia Tech® home

 Club members raise and show market and breeding animals at the Piedmont Area Livestock Show held each May in Blackstone, Virginia.
 They work with their animals for three to five months before competition in the show against youth from ten counties in the area.

-Please call the office at 804-492-4390 and/or click link below for more information!
+Please call the office at 804-492-4390 for more information!

 Engaging with Communities